cowlicks/privacypossum/docs/cydec-anti-fingerprinting-comparison.md

 Comparison with CyDec Platform Anti-Fingerprinting

-A breif review of the codebase showed spoofing of:
+A brief review of the codebase showed spoofing of:
 * `window.screen.*`
 * `Date().getTimezoneOffset`
 * `HTMLCanvasElement.prototype.getContext`